 Canadian Slang – How To Speak Canadian

 This is our most popular Canadian saying that we receive the most flack about from the rest of the world.
-“Eh.”
-Everyone always makes fun of us.
+Everyone always makes fun of us when we use the term “Eh.”.
 They mock us by using “eh” in the most ridiculous phrases and they never get it right.
-So I am going to give you a quick lesson on how to use the word “eh”.
+So I am going to give you a quick lesson on how ta proper Canuck uses the word “eh”.
 It is so simple to use and anyone can do it.

 All you have to do is make a statement like “It is a very nice day out today.”
 If you add “eh” to the end of that statement, you can turn it into a question that will require a friendly reply from the person you are talking to.